1970s: The Beginning

 Texas A&M University EMS and Texas A&M Emergency Care team remain closely tied to each other through their work at home football games and other large scale university events.

 In 2007 Texas A&M University EMS added paid paramedic staff to mentor student volunteers and to provide consistent paramedic level staffing.

-In 2014, Texas A&M EMS absorbed Texas A&M Emergency Care Team and The Recreational Sports Medics, creating a single entity for emergency medical care on campus.
+In 2014, Texas A&M EMS absorbed the event and facility staffing responsibilities of Texas A&M Emergency Care Team and The Rec.
+Sports Medics, creating a single entity for emergency medical care on campus.
 Through this consolidation of services, EMS is able to provide consistent staffing and access to world-class training.
 There is now a single point of contact for groups wishing to request medical coverage for their event.
 We are truly one team with one goal.